OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ---
 title: Enable single sign-on for Office Add-ins
 description: ''
-ms.date: 04/10/2018
+ms.date: 09/26/2018
 ---

 # Enable single sign-on for Office Add-ins (preview)

 Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their work or school (Office 365) account.
 You can take advantage of this and use single sign-on (SSO) to authorize the user to your add-in without requiring the user to sign in a second time.

 ![An image showing the sign-in process for an add-in](../images/office-host-title-bar-sign-in.png)

-> [!NOTE]
+### Preview Status

-> The Single Sign-on API is currently supported in preview for Word, Excel, Outlook, and PowerPoint.
+The Single Sign-on API is currently supported in preview only.
+It is available to developers for experimentation; but it should not be used in a production add-in.
+In addition, add-ins that use SSO are not accepted in [AppSource](https://appsource.microsoft.com).

+Not all Office applications support the SSO preview.
+It is available in Word, Excel, Outlook, and PowerPoint.
 For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](https://docs.microsoft.com/javascript/office/requirement-sets/identity-api-requirement-sets?view=office-js).

+### Requirements and Best Practices

-> To use SSO, you must load the beta version of the Office JavaScript Library from https://appsforoffice.microsoft.com/lib/beta/hosted/office.js in the startup HTML page of the add-in.
+To use SSO, you must load the beta version of the Office JavaScript Library from `https://appsforoffice.microsoft.com/lib/beta/hosted/office.js` in the startup HTML page of the add-in.

-> If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Office 365 tenancy.
+If you are working with an **Outlook** add-in, be sure to enable Modern Authentication for the Office 365 tenancy.
 For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

-For users, this makes running your add-in a smooth experience that involves signing in only once.
-For developers, this means that your add-in does not have to maintain it's own user tables with encrypted passwords.
+You should *not* rely on SSO as your add-in's only method of authentication.
+You should implement an alternate authentication system that your add-in can fall back to in certain error situations.
+You can use a system of user tables and authentication, or you can leverage one of the social login providers.
+For more information about how to do this with an Office add-in, see [Authorize external services in your Office Add-in](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/auth-external-add-ins).
+For *Outlook*, there is a recommended fall back system.
+For more information, see [Scenario: Implement single sign-on to your service in an Outlook add-in](https://docs.microsoft.com/outlook/add-ins/implement-sso-in-outlook-add-in).

-### How it works at runtime
+### How SSO works at runtime

 The following diagram shows how the SSO process works.